pivotal-cf/docs-ops-manager/README.md

 | `om-previous-versions` | `2.1` | https://docs.pivotal.io/ops-manager/2-1/index.html |
 | `om-previous-versions` | `2.0` | https://docs.pivotal.io/ops-manager/2-0/index.html |

+**3.0**: The `3.0` branch is used to publish the v3.0 site.
+Create pull requests on `3.0` to contribute or correct technical inaccuracies in the Ops Manager v3.0 documentation.

 **2.10**: The `2.10` branch is used to publish the v2.10 site.
 Create pull requests on `2.10` to contribute or correct technical inaccuracies in the Ops Manager v2.10 documentation.